hirokazuniimoto/refa-class/README.md

 ## Setting File
 This project utilizes configuration files `refaclass.ini` to customize its behavior and settings.
 Configuration files play a crucial role in tailoring the application to your specific needs.

-* File Location: The configuration files are typically located in the config directory at the root of the project.
+* File Location: The configuration files arelocated at the root of the project.

 ### Configuration Sections
 * refaclass-[class name]